35.htm

 28mm F2.8 PC-Nikkor, multicoated shift lens, caps, works with D70s and D200 in manual mode, Mint, $700

-35mm F2 Nikkor, non-AI custom converted to AI, coated, box, glass perfect, Mint-, $130.
-An auxiliary F-stop scale was added to the side of the F-stop ring.
-Works with D70s and D200.
+35mm F2 Nikkor, non-AI custom converted to AI, coated, box, glass perfect, Mint-.
+Works with D200 and D300 and similar cameras in aperture priority mode. $180.

 35mm F2.8 PC-Nikkor, multicoated shift lens, caps, works with D70s and D200 in manual mode, Mint, $500